"WHAT DOES THE BIBLE

 ONCE A YEAR, THIS SUNDAY WAS KEPT...Most people are unaware that the first day of an important Old Testament annual festival called the "Feast of Weeks," (Leviticus 23:15,) was mistakenly used to "prove" observance of a weekly Sunday.

 In reality, the Bible actually destroys the Sunday argument.
-If you literally read Matthew 28:1, it says “In the end of the Sabbath, as it began to dawn toward the first of Sabbaths (Sabbaton is plural, 4521) came Mary Magdalene and the other Mary to see the sepulcher...”
-HERE IS WHERE THE MISUNDERSTANDING IS...
-What does it mean by “the first of Sabbaths---plural???”
+If you literally read Matthew 28:1, it says “In the end of the Sabbath, as it began to dawn toward the first of Sabbaths

 “As it began to dawn toward the first day of the week” is translated incorrectly.
 Literally, “mian sabbaton” can only mean The “first (day) of Weeks” or the “First (day) of Sabbaths.”
 Do you remember how the “morrow after the Sabbath during the days of Unleavened Bread” was the first day of the Feast of Weeks or "Feast of Sabbaths!!!"
 God was not trying to establish a new weekly Sunday observance.
-The Sunday in question here was the morrow after the Sabbath during the days of Unleavened Bread!
+This exact Sunday in question here was the morrow after the Sabbath during the days of Unleavened Bread!
 Was it not???

 Yes God had always begun this prescribed Festival with a Sunday.
 An annual Sunday observance, does not justify a weekly observance.
 We don't have the right to make those kinds of changes.
 To start keeping Sunday based on this “proof” is like keeping your birthday every week or keeping the fourth of July every week!
 NO, we don’t do that because annual holidays only fall once a year...